Arsenal F.C.: 1984–1996: George Graham's Arsenal

 One of Mee's double winners, George Graham, returned as manager in 1986, with Arsenal winning their first League Cup in 1987, Graham's first season in charge.
 New signings Nigel Winterburn, Lee Dixon and Steve Bould had joined the club by 1988 to complete the "famous Back Four", led by homegrown player Tony Adams.
 (Note: Martin Keown was the 'fifth' member of the Back Four, but did not play for the club between 1986 and 1993.)
-Graham's credo of prioritising defensive excellence seemingly clashed with the club's traditionally expansive motifs in approaching football, and many had skepticism whether it would work with the young squad at the club in that time period; however, his methods quickly gained a cult following after initial successes.
+Graham's credo of prioritising defensive excellence seemingly clashed with the club's traditionally expansive motifs in approaching football, and many had scepticism whether it would work with the young squad at the club in that time period; however, his methods quickly gained a cult following after initial successes.

 The side immediately won the 1988 Football League Centenary Trophy, and followed it with the 1988–89 Football League title, snatched with a last-minute goal in the final game of the season against fellow title challengers Liverpool.
-Graham's Arsenal won another title in 1990–91, losing only one match, won the FA Cup and League Cup double in 1993, and the European Cup Winners' Cup in 1994.
-Graham's reputation was tarnished when he was found to have taken kickbacks from agent Rune Hauge for signing certain players, and he was dismissed in 1995.
-His replacement, Bruce Rioch, lasted for only one season, leaving the club after a dispute with the board of directors.
+Graham's Arsenal won another title in 1990–91, losing only one match, won the FA Cup and League Cup double in 1993, the European Cup Winners' Cup in 1994, and also participated and was defeated in the 1994 European Super Cup final by European champions AC Milan.
+Graham's reputation was tarnished when he was found to have taken kickbacks from agent Rune Hauge for signing certain players, and he was dismissed in February 1995.
+His replacement, Bruce Rioch, lasted for only one season, taking the side to the second European Cup Winners' Cup final in a row, lost against Real Zaragoza, but he left the club after a dispute with the board of directors.